doomeer/kalandralang/README.md

 Kalandralang does not support in particular:
 - Hollow and Sanctified Fossils;
 - Orb of Dominance;
-- lucky Harvest crafts;
 - cluster jewels;
-- implicits other than Eldritch implicits. (bless, divine and orb of conflict not implemented)
+- implicits other than Eldritch implicits;
+- actual modifier values and currencies and crafts that affect those values (Blessed Orb, Divine Orb, Harvest rerolls, lucky Harvest reforges) — currently Kalandralang just displays a random value in the range of possible values;
+- Orb of Conflict.

 See also the [Changelog](CHANGES.md).